nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    * Next, use `exit` to exit the application.

-4. You will be able to find a detailed guide on the list of available commands in the [Features](#features) section.
+4. You will be able to find a detailed guide on the list of available commands in the [Commands](#commands) section.

 --------------------------------------------------------------------------------------------------------------------
 ## Key Definitions